 Location and size

-The Awutu-Senya West District is located in the Central Region of Ghana.
+The Awutu Senya West District is located in the Central Region of Ghana.
 It covers a surface area of 244.473sq.km.
 The Gomoa East District has dotted enclaves within the district.
-The Southern part of the district is bounded by the Gulf of Guinea, to the East by Awutu Senya Municipal, to the West by Gomoa East and Agona East Districts, and the North-Eastern part by West Akim District.
+The southern part of the District is bounded by the Gulf of Guinea, to the east by Awutu Senya East Municipal, to the west by Gomoa East District and Agona East District, and the north-eastern part by West Akim Municipal.

 Relief and drainage

 The Awutu-Senya West District is characterised by isolated undulating highlands.
 The coastline of Senya has Lowlands with isolated hills.
 Two major rivers, Ayensu and Okrudu in the district drain into the sea.
 There are also streams and small rivers that traverse the lowland plains stretching from Winneba to the coastal plains of Senya.

 The District has mean annual minimum and maximum temperatures of 22°C and 38°C, respectively.
 It experiences two main seasons, rainy and dry seasons.
 There is a major rainy season from April to July and a minor season from August to November.
 The dry season starts from November and ends in March.
 The annual rainfall figures of the district are quite low (40cm-50cm) along the coast but are higher in the hinterland (50cm-70cm).